Adding, Updating and Removing Members' Dependents

 A dependent includes a spouse, child or dependent post-secondary student.

-“Spouse” with respect to another person means a resident of B.C. who is married to or is living and cohabiting in a marriage-like relationship with the applicant and may be of the same gender as the applicant.
+“Spouse” with respect to another person means a resident of British Columbia (B.C.) who is married to or is living and cohabiting in a marriage-like relationship with the applicant and may be of the same gender as the applicant.

 "Qualifying Spouse", in relation to an eligible person, means a beneficiary who: